lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Compared to {{SIGMA}}, EDHOC adds an explicit method type and expands the message authentication coverage to additional elements such as algorithms, external authorization data, and previous plaintext messages.
 This protects against an attacker replaying messages or injecting messages from another session.

 EDHOC also adds selection of connection identifiers and downgrade protected negotiation of cryptographic parameters, i.e., an attacker cannot affect the negotiated parameters.
-A single session of EDHOC does not include negotiation of cipher suites, but it enables the Responder to verify that the selected cipher suite is the most preferred cipher suite by the Initiator which is supported by both the Initiator and the Responder.
+A single session of EDHOC does not include negotiation of cipher suites, but it enables the Responder to verify that the selected cipher suite is the most preferred cipher suite by the Initiator which is supported by both the Initiator and the Responder, and to discontinue the session if not.

 As required by {{RFC7258}}, IETF protocols need to mitigate pervasive monitoring when possible.
 EDHOC therefore only supports methods with ephemeral Diffie-Hellman and provides a key update function (see {{keyupdate}}) for lightweight application protocol rekeying.
 Either of these provide forward secrecy, in the sense that compromise of the private authentication keys does not compromise past session keys (PRK_out), and compromise of a session key does not compromise past session keys.
 Frequently re-running EDHOC with ephemeral Diffie-Hellman forces attackers to perform dynamic key exfiltration where the attacker must have continuous interactions with the collaborator, which is a significant complication.